noisyor/UTLA-Cross-Domain/XMEGA-Power/Readme.md

 Here are the files for XMEGA-Power dataset.

-Step-1: Extract the zip files in the data folder
+Step-1: Extract the zip files in the data folder (after downloading from [here](https://github.com/CDPA-SCA/Cross-Device-Profiled-Attack/tree/main/Different_Devices/XMEGA/Data)).

 Step-2: Run Generate_ID_model.sh to generate identity labels (skip this step if identity labels are already there).